ehlewis/clamav-windows-service/README.md

 Note: You need Miniconda3 or Anaconda3 installed on your system.

 ---
+## Steps for building the service
+1. From the root repo directory run create_windows_service_installer.bat

 ## Steps for installing the service
-1. Clone this repo
-2. From the root repo directory run create_windows_service_installer.bat
-3. Move the dist/windows_service folder to install location.
-Note: Don't move the folder after this otherwise the service won't work.
-4. Move dist/clamdapiserver.exe to C:\Program Files\ClamAV
+1. Move dist/clamdapiserver.exe and dist/clamav_webapi_windows_service to C:\Program Files\ClamAV
-5. Open elevated command prompt (i.e. as Admin)
+2. Open elevated command prompt (i.e. as Admin)
-6. cd to repo root directory
+3. cd to C:\Program Files\ClamAV
-7. Type install_windows_service.bat and press enter
+4. `call clamav_webapi_windows_service.exe --startup auto install`
+5. `call clamav_webapi_windows_service.exe start`

 The service will be installed on your system in auto run mode.